Probing the chiral and $U(1)$ axial symmetry restoration via meson susceptibilities in holographic QCD: Abstract

 \section{Abstract}

 We investigate the restoration patterns of chiral and $U(1)$ axial symmetries at finite temperature using a soft-wall holographic QCD model.
 The study employs two distinct parameter sets (Case I and Case II), both calibrated to reproduce a pseudocritical temperature $T_{\rm pc} \sim 155$ MeV and the physical pion mass.
 The temperature dependence of the light and strange quark condensates confirms a smooth chiral crossover transition, with pseudocritical temperatures of $T_{\rm pc}=0.157$ GeV and $T_{\rm pc}=0.154$ GeV for Cases I and II, respectively.
 The screening masses of chiral partner mesons ($\pi$-$\sigma$ and $\eta$-$a_0$) become degenerate near $T_{\rm pc}$, providing a clear signature of chiral symmetry restoration.
 Analysis of the corresponding meson susceptibilities further supports this conclusion.
-However, the indicator for $U(1)$ axial symmetry restoration, $\chi_\pi - \chi_{a_0}$, vanishes at a temperature $T \sim 0.190 $ GeV, which indicates a distinct restoration scale with chiral symmetry restoration scale within the present holographic framework.
+However, the effective restoration of the $U(1)_A$ symmetry—probed via the susceptibility difference $\chi_\pi - \chi_{a_0}$—occurs more slowly than that of chiral symmetry.
+This indicates a separation between the chiral and axial symmetry restoration scales within the present holographic framework.
 The temperature-dependent topological susceptibility $\chi_{\rm top}^{1/4}$ is also computed, showing a sharp drop near $T_{\rm pc}$ and a subsequent slight decrease.
-While the model qualitatively captures established features of the chiral transition, the results highlight a limitation in the qualitative description of the $U(1)$ axial anomaly compared to LQCD in our work.
+While the model qualitatively captures established features of the chiral transition, the results highlight a limitation in the quantitative description of the $U(1)$ axial anomaly compared to LQCD in our work.